 Coding is the name of the game here, and you can install the EV3 Programmer app on your tablet to make your robot do your bidding.
-If you don’t have a tablet, the software is also available for Windows and Macs.
+If you don’t have a tablet, the software is also available for Windows and Mac.

-It’s tough enough to be launched into the air off ramps, and comes with rubber tyres for outdoor use (the plastic wheels are slippery, which is great fun on smooth surfaces such as wooden floors).
+It’s tough enough to be launched into the air from ramps, and comes with rubber tyres for outdoor use (the plastic wheels are slippery, which is great fun on smooth surfaces such as wooden floors).

 LittleBits Gizmos and Gadgets

-There are 13 “Bits” and 56 accessories, including a buzzer, DC motor, fan light sensor, slide dimmer, and ball caster, as well as mounting boards, wires, splits, mechanical arms and so on.
+There are 13 'Bits' and 56 accessories, including a buzzer, DC motor, fan light sensor, slide dimmer and ball caster, as well as mounting boards, wires, splits, mechanical arms and so on.